 - 4 teaspoons kosher salt + a little extra for salting the cucumbers

 - 1 teaspoon coriander seeds

 - 2 pounds kirby (pickling) cucumbers sliced 1/4 inch thick

 - 4 - 6 garlic cloves coarsely chopped

 Toss the cucumbers in a teaspoon or so of salt.
 Place them in a strainer over a bowl and let them sit for 20 - 30 minutes.
 The salt will suck some of the water out of the pickles and this helps them crisp up.

 Toss the pickles around a couple of times throughout the 30 minutes to make sure that all of the pickles get some moisture pulled out, then shake them in the colander before pickling to knock off any excess salt.

 To Make the Pickles

-In a pot on the stove, combine the vinegar, sugar, salt, mustard seeds, coriander seeds and dill seeds with the hot water and bring to a boil.
-Stir until the sugar and salt are dissolved and remove from heat.
+In a pot on the stove, combine the vinegar, sugar, salt, mustard seeds, and coriander seeds with the hot water and bring to a boil.
+Stir until the sugar and salt are dissolved then remove from heat.

-In a large heatproof container, toss the cucumbers with the dill and garlic.
+In a large heatproof container, toss the cucumbers with the dill, sliced onions, and garlic.